Last Updated on 2025-08-09 by Jorge Bastos

 #6 Wander through the old town

 Finally, the city itself!
-After so many attractions (particularly on the outside) you might think that the old town of Elvas isn’t that nice… you would be wrong!
-Elvas is a typical beautiful whitewashed village built on a hill with steep, narrow streets.
+After so many attractions (particularly on the outside), you might think that the old town of Elvas isn’t that nice… You would be wrong!
+Elvas is a typical, beautiful, whitewashed village built on a hill with steep, narrow streets.
 The wonderful white houses with yellow lines and the historic squares make it an attraction in itself.

 #7 Praça da República (Republic’s Square)

-Republic’s Square is the main square of Elvas, the city’s heart, and where people gather during festivities and fairs.
+Republic Square is the main square of Elvas, the city’s heart, and where people gather during festivities and fairs.
 It’s a large square with Portuguese traditional flooring, many cafes with terraces, and several of the most important and imposing buildings surrounding it.

 #8 Largo de Santa Clara (Santa Clara Plaza)